 - Whisk (you may substitute a fork and some extra wrist power if necessary)

-To allow you to adjust quantities of these basic dressings more easily, the proportion of ingredients is given in "units."
+When making a basic vinaigrette or creamy salad dressing, it's the proportion of the ingredients that matters, so they are given here in "units."
 Choose your measuring unit to be appropriate to the size of salad and number of guests.
-For a basic dinner salad to serve 4 people, your "unit" could be a tablespoon.
+For a basic dinner salad to serve 4 people, tablespoons work well.
 For 2 people, use teaspoons, for more than 4 people you may want to move up to ¼ cup measures.
-So, your first step in making your own dressing is to decide on such a unit.

-Put the vinegar into the small mixing bowl.
-Add salt, pepper, and any other seasonings to the vinegar and begin stirring together with a fork or whisk.
-Then, as you stir, pour in the oil in a thin stream, whisking it into the vinegar at the same time.
-Continue stirring or whisking until the oil and vinegar are thoroughly emulsified.
+For a vinaigrette, add the salt, pepper, and any other seasonings you may be experimenting with to the vinegar and stir together with a fork or whisk.
+Then pour in the oil in a thin stream, whisking it into the vinegar as you pour.

 To test the flavor of your concoction, dip a lettuce leaf into the bowl and eat it.
 Add more salt and pepper or other seasonings to taste if necessary.